Donald Trump has filed lawsuits against Facebook, Google, Twitter and their respective CEOs - here's why

 The suit against Facebook adds that it has “increasingly engaged in impermissible censorship resulting from threatened legislative action, a misguided reliance upon Section 230 of the Communications Act and willful participation in joint activity with federal actors.”

-In filing class action lawsuits, Mr Trump is joined in the filings by other parties and has urged others to join them.
+In filing class action lawsuits, Mr Trump is joined in the filings by other parties and has urged others who have been banned from social media platforms like Facebook, Twitter and YouTube to join him in his campaign to get back on social media.

+Mr Trump has also created a fundraiser in an effort to bolster his efforts, following his legal team’s costly defeats in courts across the US after his 2021 Presidential Election loss.

 Who is Trump suing?